RDLLab/posggym/docs/intro/getting_started.md

 ## Interacting with the Environment

 POSGGym models the environment as a Partially Observable Stochastic Game where **all agents act simoultaneously**.
-So each step all agents perform their action simoultaneously and then all agents recieve their observation and rewards.
+So each step all agents perform their action simoultaneously and then all agents receive their observation and rewards.
 This is the classic "agent-environment" loop, but differs from multi-agent games like poker or chess where agents act one at a time.

 The loop is implemented in posggym using the following code: